mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

    source <(sunbeam openrc)

-To log in as the *admin* user through the OpenStack dashboard, refer to instructions under the "Get familiar with OpenStack" tutorial.
+To log in as the *admin* user through the OpenStack dashboard, refer to instructions under the :doc:`"Get familiar with OpenStack"</tutorial/get-familiar-with-openstack>` tutorial.

-..
-TODO: Add a link to tutorial-2

 Populate OpenStack with templates
 +++++++++++++++++++++++++++++++++